 setup wi-fi on raspberry pi

-How to set up Wi-Fi on Raspberry Pi?
-(6 ways on RPI OS)
+How to Configure Wi-Fi on Raspberry Pi?
+(6 Easy Ways)

 I’ll show you everything in this post.
-There are several solutions available, depending on your system version and access to it.
+There are several solutions available depending on your system version and access to it.
+I have put them in order of most recommended / simple to most advanced, so feel free to jump directly to the part you are looking for.

 • Download and install Raspberry Pi Imager on your computer.

-Select the operating system you want to use (let’s say Raspberry Pi OS), and your storage (SD card or USB).
+Select the operating system you want to use (let’s say Raspberry Pi OS) and your storage device (SD card or USB).

 • Click on the “Write” button to start the installation.
 Your settings will be included on the media.

 If you are using this tool for the first time, please take a look at my complete guide about Raspberry Pi Imager here.
-I will explain everything in more details and give you many advanced tips.
+I explain everything in more detail and give you many advanced tips.

 Download the Pi Glossary!